IT COULDN'T HAPPEN TO ME

 He had a hard luck story, an awful childhood.
 Hearing about it filled me with compassion and a desire to help him.
 Now, looking back, I don't know how much of it was real.
 Lying came with the package.

 He also said, from our first night together, that we were Made in Heaven.
 "Heaven" came up frequently.
 I was a once madly devout child but had fallen away, and he was a serious Catholic, and I felt spellbound by the thought of my old faith, embodied by this man who said he loved me.
-We'd walk through the city and most walks included more than one stop in church.
+We'd walk through the city and many walks included a stop in church.
 He'd light a candle and kneel, head bowed in deep prayer, and somehow that made my heart open a little more.

-The beach; he did love the ocean--the Jersey Shore, the east end of Long Island.
-We could spend hours walking the tideline in any weather, swimming when we could, lying on the beach and staring at the sky.
+The beach; he did love the ocean, and so did I. We could spend hours walking the tideline in any weather, swimming when we could, lying on the beach and staring at the sky.
 He told me he loved surfing.

-Our love story happened fast--a whirlwind romance--and lasted until we were married six weeks after meeting.
+The courtship happened fast--a whirlwind romance--and lasted until we were married six weeks after meeting.
+(Not my first marriage.)
 Right after I said "I do" everything changed.
 He quit his job so I would support him, disappearing whenever he felt like it.
 He didn't speak to me so much as growl.

 I was strong, "myself," at the beginning.
 But he wore me down.
 I was one way the day we married, and quite a different way by the time I finally left.
 My bones aren't broken, he never gave me a black eye.
-Yet his need for control wore me down--to this day I'm shocked to think it happened at all.
+Yet his need for control depleted me terribly--to this day I'm shocked to think it happened at all.

 When he yelled, his voice boomed so loud it reverberated through my bones.
 His eyes scared me.
 He raged at me.
 Or he'd go silent for days, not saying one word but giving off hateful energy, brushing past me hard enough to knock me aside.
-His physical changes were so extreme and violent; I felt I was watching Dr. Jekyll turning into Mr. Hyde.
+His physical changes were extreme and violent, frequently instantaneous; I felt I was watching Dr. Jekyll turning into Mr. Hyde.

 After a while we'd make up and he'd beg me to understand HIS pain, and not to leave.
 He could be so charming, seeming to love me.
 People on the outside saw a handsome, friendly man.
 Sometimes I saw him that way, too.

 I had close women friends.
 I would confide in them.
-Some got sick of seeing me drain away; they must have felt frustrated to watch me be stuck in something so bad.
-They would say something real to me, and I'd agree, say that I had to leave.
+Some got sick of seeing me drain away; they must have felt frustrated to watch me be stuck in such a bad, destructive relationship.
+They would say something real to me, and I would agree, say that I had to leave.
 Then he'd be nice again, and I'd remember the harsh words my friend had spoken about him.
 Eventually my friends drifted away.
 Or I did.

-His first wife, the one before me, is a great woman.
-We respected each other from the beginning and have become close as we've gone along.
+His first wife is a great woman.
+We respected each other from the beginning and became good friends as we went along.
 She was one of the few people I could really open up to--because she got it.
 While pregnant with their child, she'd been hammered on the head by him, one night when he'd come home late from the grocery store where he worked.
 She still has skull pain and hearing loss from that beating.

 He had gotten arrested for beating other women--after his first wife there were girlfriends, and incidents, and nights in jail.
 He learned not to use his fists.
 If you don't leave marks, you won't get arrested.
 He told me that he had once broken a woman's jaw in three places, the message being that he could do that to me.